Learn

 Altogether, she applied to 19 schools (21 if you count Commonwealth University as three, since it brings together Bloomsburg, Lock Haven, and Mansfield universities into a single institution).
 She found herself with 19 acceptances.

 She was only denied acceptance to one (St. Andrews in Scotland, which was a huge reach) and waitlisted at West Chester University, which received 16,000 applications for just 3,000 spots.
 She was outright accepted to 14 — many with decent merit and two with international campuses — and accepted to three more via bridge or pathway programs.
-Those included the College of Charleston, University of Massachusetts Boston, and SUNY Plattsburgh.
+Those included the College of Charleston, the University of Massachusetts Boston, and SUNY Plattsburgh.
 Two schools that accepted her requested senior mid-year grades (Suffolk University and Goucher College, which I think helped push her into the acceptance bucket).

 Comparing Costs and Merit at Low GPA Colleges